pyrogram/pyrogram/docs/source/intro/install.rst

 ------------

-Pyrogram heavily depends on IO-bound network code (it's a cloud-based messaging framework after all), and here's where asyncio shines the most by providing extra performance while running on a single OS-level thread only.
+Pyrogram heavily depends on IO-bound network code (it's a cloud-based messaging framework after all), and here's where asyncio shines the most by providing extra performance and efficiency while running on a single OS-level thread only.

 **A fully asynchronous variant of Pyrogram is therefore available** (Python 3.5.3+ required).
 Use this command to install (note "asyncio.zip" in the link):